-1. Increased Use of Oak Wood on a Variety of Door Styles
+1. Increased Use of Oak Wood

 2. Color Customization

-Basically, homeowners are seeking out unique colors that not only stand out, but work specifically for their kitchen.
+Basically, homeowners are seeking out unique colors that not only stand out but work specifically for their kitchen.
 If you are ordering custom made cabinets, you can choose any color you want.
 If you already have cabinets and want to renovate them, either get a professional painter or get ready for some extensive DIY painting work.

-3. Transitional Styling is All the Rage
+3. Transitional Styling is a Mainstay

 4. Clean Aesthetics

 Kitchen cabinetry has not been spared the modernization wave that has influenced home décor in recent years.
 One of the most obvious impacts has been the adoption of clean aesthetics in cabinetry constructions.
 This minimalism trend is likely to continue into 2018 and beyond.
 Modern cabinets are free of the ornate design work often found in traditional cabinet door styles.
 They feature a recessed panel door with smooth edge profiles and simple clean lines offering only the simplest of design elements.
 Even the handles themselves come in low profile styles, not demanding too much attention.
 Essentially, all the clutter has been pared down to the bare minimum.
 This type of cabinetry works perfectly with a modern styled kitchen, complementing other components like the countertop and the backsplash.

 Thanks to technology, homeowners today have an almost endless list of cabinet finish colors and techniques.
 From warm browns to weathered gray, the choices are mind-boggling.
 For more ideas, check out our Dark Kitchen Cabinets article.
 Homeowners are taking advantage of these unique choices.
 One of the upcoming trends in 2018 involves mixing different finish colors for a completely unique look.
 You might have the upper cabinets finished in painted white while the base cabinetry is a natural wood look.
 It is all about creating an interesting design by combining different bits and pieces.